 READ MORE: Check out our legendary guide to travelling in Canada!

-The Best Things to Do in Victoria, Canada
+The Best Things to Do in Victoria BC, Canada

-Downtown Victoria is famously beautiful, especially in the Spring and Summer.
+Victoria BC is famously beautiful, especially in the Spring and Summer.

 Directly behind the Inner Harbour, you’ll see one of the many examples of Victorian architecture for which Victoria is deservedly famous.